-Picking Number 1 for this list was something of a problem.
-I chose the PGA National Resort and Spa for several reasons, not the least being its five terrific golf courses, including the Champion, home to the PGA TOUR's Honda Classic.
+I chose the PGA National Resort and Spa for several reasons, not the least being its terrific golf courses, including the Champion, home to the PGA TOUR's Honda Classic.
 I have visited the resort three times, and I've never had a bad experience.
 It's family friendly, golf oriented (of course) and one of the best managed and maintened facilities of its kind I've ever come across.
 I highly recommend it, its golf courses, and its facilities.

 Trump National Doral Miami, Florida

-Doral Golf Resort and Spa joins the list at number three (it was almost a toss-up between Doral and Sawgrass for the number 2 spot).
+Trump National Doral, formerly Doral Golf Resort and Spa, joins the list at number three.
 I love Doral, the home of the World Golf Championship.
 I now have a couple of visits under my belt.
 It's an amazing golf destination, famous for its magnificent Blue Monster golf course.
 But, as we all know, there's more.
-The Blue Monster is only one of five championship golf courses at Doral Golf Resort, along with the Silver Fox Course (formerly known as the Jim McLean Signature Course, opened in 2010 to rave reviews.
+The Blue Monster is a championship golf courses at Doral Golf Resort, along with the Silver Fox Course (formerly known as the Jim McLean Signature Course, opened in 2010 to rave reviews.
 Add The Great White, a Greg Norman desert layout, and you have what is, perhaps, the quintessential golf travel destination.

 The Ritz-Carlton Orlando, Grande Lakes

 The Ritz-Carlton Orlando, Grande Lakes is a unique destination, upscale and opulent, that offers a extraordinary level of service unique to the brand.
 Here you'll find a luxury 584-room Ritz-Carlton and deluxe 1,000-room JW Marriott, and an 18-hole Greg Norman designed championship golf course featuring the Golf Caddie-Concierge Program.
 There's also a 40,000-square-foot spa and extensive meeting facilities.
 Grande Lakes is not only ideal for a golf getaway, it’s also a great family destination and an ideal venue for corporate outings.
 Guests at both hotels have access to all the facilities at the resort.